I Dream of Jeannie... Fifteen Years Later: Plot

 Haji gives Jeannie a magic amulet and tells her to blink three times during the full moon while holding it.
 If she does this, Tony and the shuttle crew will be saved.
 But the magic comes at a terrible price—every mortal that has ever known Jeannie and T.J., including Tony, will forget that they even exist.
 T.J. tells his mother that they will lose dad either way, so they might as well do it so Tony lives.
 Jeannie invokes her magic, saving the shuttle from certain doom, and it is able to return to the ground.
 However, Jeannie got Haji to agree to one final night together for her and Tony, allowing Jeannie to say farewell to Tony in her heart.
-The next morning, while Tony is asleep, Jeannie alters the bedroom and then the house to what it might look like if Tony was a bachelor.
+The next morning, while Tony is asleep, Jeannie alters the bedroom and then the house to what it might look like if Tony remained a bachelor.

 With T.J., Jeannie moves on with her life.
 The final scene shows Jeannie and Tony passing each other on the street, and Jeannie magically gets Tony's attention, indicating that they will in fact find each other again.
 Before the film ends, Jeannie breaks the fourth wall and says to the viewers, "Haji made me agree to an ending.
 He never said there couldn't be a new beginning."
 The film ends with Tony following Jeannie down the street.